Iraqi militia commander vows to avenge deaths in US strike

 U.S. troops in eastern Syria came under rocket fire the day after the airstrikes, with no reported casualties.

-The U.S. has blamed Iran-backed militia groups for attacks, most of them rocket strikes, that have targeted the American presence in Baghdad and military bases across Iraq.
+The U.S. has blamed Iran-backed militias for attacks – most of them rocket strikes – that have targeted the American presence in Baghdad and military bases across Iraq.
 More recently, the attacks have become more sophisticated, with militants using drones.

+Late Tuesday, the counter-terrorism unit in Iraq’s northern Kurdish-run region reported a drone attack on Irbil airport, near where U.S. forces are based.
+The statement by the counter-terrorism unit said the attack caused no damage, though the missiles fell in open fields and set fires.
+There was no immediate comment from the U.S-led coalition.

-U.S. military officials have grown increasingly alarmed over drone strikes targeting U.S. military bases in Iraq, which have been more common since a U.S.-directed drone killed Iranian Gen. Qassem Soleimani near the Baghdad airport last year.
+U.S. military officials have grown increasingly alarmed over drone strikes targeting U.S. military bases in Iraq, more common since a U.S. drone killed Iranian Gen. Qassem Soleimani near the Baghdad airport last year.
 Iraqi militia leader Abu Mahdi al-Muhandis was also killed in the attack.
 The strike drew the ire of mostly Shiite Iraqi lawmakers and prompted parliament to pass a nonbinding resolution to pressure the Iraqi government to oust foreign troops from the country.

 U.S. officials said Iran-backed militias have conducted at least five drone attacks since April.

+After midnight Monday, a drone was shot down near the U.S. Embassy compound in Baghdad.
+There were no casualties.
+Two U.S. military officials said the drone was launched by Iranian proxies, adding that it was weaponized with explosives and was loitering over the U.S.-led coalition base in Baghdad.

+The officials said it was too early to identify the type of the drone.
+The U.S. Embassy said defense systems at the compound “engaged and eliminated an airborne threat.”
+The statement added that “we are working with our Iraqi partners to investigate” the attack.

-The bearded al-Walae, wearing a black shirt and trousers and an olive-green baseball cap, hinted his militia might use drones in future attacks but did not go into details.
+The bearded al-Walae, wearing a black shirt and trousers and an olive-green baseball cap, hinted that his militiamen might use drones in future attacks.
+He did not go into details.
 When asked if they used drones in the past against American troops in Iraq, he gave no straight answer and moved to other subjects.

 “We want an operation that befits those martyrs,” he said referring to the four fighters killed in late June.
 “Even if it comes late, time is not important.”

 Al-Walae spoke in an office decorated with a poster of Soleimani.
-On a table next to him, al-Walae had a framed photo of him standing next to Sayyed Hassan Nasrallah, the leader of Lebanon’s Hezbollah group.
+On a table next to him, a framed photo shows al-Walae standing next to Sayyed Hassan Nasrallah, the leader of Lebanon’s Hezbollah group.

 Days after he was elected last month, Raisi said in his first remarks after the vote that he rejects the possibility of meeting with President Joe Biden or negotiating Tehran’s ballistic missile program and support of regional militias.